Welcome Back Home

 - Had respiratory or flu symptoms, sore throat, or shortness of breath?

-- Tested positive or been around anyone diagnosed with COVID-19?
+- Tested positive, been waiting on results, or been around anyone diagnosed with COVID-19?

 (If you answer yes to any of the above, please enjoy our online worship option.)